 - Cool Ship: Triremes are cool ships.

-- Cool Versus Awesome: Artemisia VS Themistocles, Mardonius VS Leonidas.
+- Cool vs. Awesome: Artemisia VS Themistocles, Mardonius VS Leonidas.

 - Deadpan Snarker: The Spartans prided themselves on their laconic wit.
 In fact, the English word "laconic" comes from the Spartans' name for their own country: Laconia.

-- Decapitated Army: Fun fact: The Persians were steamrolling the Greeks in Plataea, until General Mardonius fell in battle, causing the Persians to fall in disarray and giving the Greeks the chance to strike back.
+- Decapitated Army: Fun fact: The Persians had the upper hand in Plataea, until General Mardonius fell in battle, causing the Persians to fall in disarray and giving the Greeks the chance to strike back.

 - Deus ex Machina: The Athenian Navy was built with the proceeds from a silver strike that happened just as people were starting to worry about the Persian threat.
 Apparently Reality Is Unrealistic.

-- Didn't See That Coming: The one reason the Greeks won: the Persians never saw their tactics coming:
+- Didn't See That Coming: The main reason the Greeks won: the Persians never saw their tactics coming:

 - At the time, naval battles were fought by boarding the enemy ships, a kind of warfare in which the larger Persian ships had the advantage thanks to their more numerous and experienced crews.
 The Athenians had recently invented the naval spur, and used their ships to sink the Persian ships with ramming.
 Furthermore, their troops were hoplites, whose heavy armour granted them a decisive advantage in melee combat against the relatively unarmoured Persian troops, and, as the Persians had been warned but chosen to ignore, the wind of the area of Salamis gave the advantage to the Greek ships, made heavier and more stable by the armour of the embarked troops.
 The end result?
 Another Curb-Stomp Battle.